tonivade/claudb/README.md

 ======

 TinyDB is a REDIS implementation in Java.
-At this moment is in the first stage of development and only implementa a small subset of commands.
+At this moment is in the first stage of development and only implements a small subset of commands.
 The objetive is implement a full functional one-to-one replacement for REDIS.

 You probably will wonder why I do this, the answer is Just For Fun.